axelvmikkelsen/cloud-material-handling-system/README.md

   * Smart Objects (SO) - Movable object like a small/large box of items or pallet equipped with a Pozyx Tag.
   * Material Handling Module (MHM) - A handler can be an Automated-Guided-Vehicle (AGV), a forklift, or a manual operator with the ability to transport a Smart Object from destination A to destination B.

 * Job - A job is generated with a start and end area, for example: **Workshop 1** to **Workshop 2**.
-When the `Assignment Engine` is active, the most suited MHM for the job is chosen automatically and the job is scheduled.
+When the `assignment engine` is active, the most suited MHM for the job is chosen automatically and the job is scheduled.

 The dashboard retrieves data from the database through exposed URLs from the backend.
 The user has the ability to connect and disconnect to both the `mqtt`-stream and `assignment engine`.